git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 X> You've just sent tmux your first command!
 And you're back at the plain old X> terminal now!

 You've just detached the tmux session you were in.
-So let's speak about what just happened.

 ## Session persistence and the server model